project-koku/koku-metrics-operator/README.md

 ## Deploying the Operator

-First, create the `koku-metrics-operator` project.
+First, create the `costmanagement-metrics-operator` project.
 This is where we are going to deploy our Operator.

 Before running the operator, the CRD must be registered with the Kubernetes apiserver: